Graham-Phillips/floating-point-math-explorer/README.md

 The project demonstrates where JavaScript `Number` works, where it exposes binary floating-point artefacts, and how common decimal libraries behave across accuracy, rounding, limits, performance, and financial workflow scenarios.

+It measures performance and accuracy for the included libraries.
+It includes an education section to help undertsand the issues.
+The lab allows users to test the included libraries and adjust the parameters in order to discover weaknesses.

 ## What It Compares

 The lab currently includes adapters for: